crisprVerse/crisprDesignData/README.md

-crisprDesignData: example data for the crisprDesign ecosystem
+crisprDesignData: useful data for the crisprVerse ecosystem
 ================

 -   [Overview](#overview)